lit/lit.dev/packages/lit-dev-content/site/guide/templates/lists.md

 To compare this to Lit's default handling for lists, consider reversing a large list of names:

-*   For a list created using `Array.map`, Lit maintains the DOM nodes for the list items, but reassigns the values.
+*   For a list created using `map`, Lit maintains the DOM nodes for the list items, but reassigns the values.
 *   For a list created using `repeat`, the `repeat` directive reorders the _existing_ DOM nodes, so the nodes representing the first list item move to the last position.

 Which repeat is more efficient depends on your use case: if updating the DOM nodes is more expensive than moving them, use the repeat directive.
-Otherwise, use `Array.map` or looping statements.
+Otherwise, use `map` or looping statements.

 ## When to use Array.map or repeat